2121

 Early Surrender vs Late Surrender

-As we touched on previously, early surrender and late surrender are two variations of the surrender rule in blackjack - and they differ in terms of when you can choose to forfeit your hand and receive a portion (usually half) of your bet back.
+Early surrender and late surrender are two variations of the surrender rule in blackjack - and they differ in terms of when you can choose to forfeit your hand and receive a portion (usually half) of your bet back.

 Both types of surrender can be advantageous in specific situations, and, as such, understanding what they are and the differences between them can be important if you are thinking of using the Surrender option.